 Phrasal Verbs and Communication in the Classroom

-Harboring an atmosphere of communication in your ESL classroom is an excellent way to get your students engaged, keeping them enthused about new materials or activities.
+Harboring an atmosphere of communication in your ESL classroom is an excellent way to get your students engaged, keeping them enthused about new materials or ESL activities.
 Let’s face the facts, ESL students are not all that interested in grammar or vocabulary lessons which require a worksheet, you presenting material and a lot of silence as they work.

 ESL students are most likely taking your ESL lessons because they want to talk, share their ideas, put forward opinions and learn different perspectives using English.
 Some of your students may be in ESL class for work-related English and want to shine during business calls or while attending international conferences.
 Other ESL students want to vacation in English-speaking countries and communicate with locals.
 Whatever the specific reason, one main element remains: They all want to be exceptional English communicators.